-- (i) Restrictions on the operation of the device, including hours and circumstances of operation and setback distances - (ii) Noise mitigation measures - (iii) Bonds. - (b) Any frost protection device that is not operated in accordance with the standards for permitted activities (4.5.2(e)).
+- (i) Restrictions on the operation of the device, including hours and circumstances of operation and setback distances; - (ii) Noise mitigation measures; - (iii) Bonds. - (b) Any frost protection device that is not operated in accordance with the standards for permitted activities (4.5.2(f)).

-Policy 4.3.2(d), 4.3.5(a), 4.3.5(c) and 4.3.5(d)
+Policy 4.3.2(d), 4.3.5(a), 4.3.5(d) and 4.3.5(e)

-- Restrictions on the operation of the device, including hours and circumstances of operation and setback distances

-- (ii) Noise mitigation measures

-- (iii) Bonds.

-Any building that is not associated with primary production or (c) residential activities, including but not limited to, any building for visitor accommodation (other than homestays), entertainment, industrial, retail, recreation or training, and is not otherwise listed as a controlled, restricted discretionary or discretionary activity.
+- (i) Restrictions on the operation of the device, including hours and circumstances of operation and setback distances; - (ii) Noise mitigation measures; - (iii) Bonds. - (c) Any activity that is not required for primary production and residential purposes that requires either: (a) the construction or use of a building over 25m2 in gross floor area; or (b) the external storage of goods, products or vehicles (including contractors yards); and is not otherwise listed as a controlled, restricted discretionary, discretionary or non-complying activity.

-- Siting of any building (i)

-- (ii) Design and location of the access

-- (iii) Location, size and effects of any signage

-- Amenity and visual effects (iv)

-- (v) Landscaping and screening

-- (vi) Noise generated by the activity

-- (vii) Changes in the type and amount of traffic

-Any motorised outdoor recreation activity. (d)
+- (i) Siting of any building; - (ii) Design and location of the access; - (iii) Location, size and effects of any signage; - (iv) Amenity and visual effects; - (v) Landscaping and screening; - (vi) Noise generated by the activity; - (vii) Changes in the type and amount of traffic; - (viii) Effects of retail activities in the Rural Zone on the viability and vitality of the existing town centres of Masterton, Carterton Greytown, Martinborough and Featherston; - (ix) Servicing and infrastructure requirements. - (d) Any motorised outdoor recreation activity.

-- Hours of operation (i)

-- (ii) Frequency of the activity

-- Level and frequency of the noise generated (iii)

-- (iv) Changes in the type and amount of traffic

-- (v) Location.

-Any activity that does not meet one or more of the standards for (e) permitted or controlled activities.
+- (i) Hours of operation; - (ii) Frequency of the activity; - (iii) Level and frequency of the noise generated; - (iv) Changes in the type and amount of traffic; - (v) Location. - (e) Any activity that does not meet one or more of the standards for permitted or controlled activities.

-Avoiding, remedying or mitigating of any effects deriving from non-compliance with the particular standard(s) that is not met.
+(i) Avoiding, remedying or mitigating of any effects deriving from non-compliance with the particular standard(s) that is not met.